• Skip to main content

 • Rest five minutes to allow the juices to settle.

-• Balsamic glaze isn’t a low carb food – skip if you’re carb conscious or on a keto diet (I swear it’s still delicious!).
+• Balsamic glaze isn’t a low carb condiment – skip if you’re carb conscious or on a keto diet (I swear it’s still delicious!).

 Four grilled chicken breasts on a cream serving plate with a bowl of tomato bruschetta and a striped linen napkin to the side.